What is the role of vSphere DRS (Distributed Resource Scheduler)?

 Prepare for the VMware vSphere Test.
 Study with flashcards and multiple-choice questions, each offering hints and explanations.
 Ace your exam!

-The other options are relevant to different functionalities but do not accurately describe the primary role of vSphere DRS.
-Backing up virtual machine data pertains to backup solutions, enhancing security relates to security features like firewalls and access controls, and providing a user interface falls under the features of management tools rather than the resource scheduling capabilities of DRS.
+The other options do not accurately reflect the role of vSphere DRS.
+Creating backups of virtual machine data aligns more with data protection tools, enhancing security is related to features such as firewalls and access control, and providing a user interface pertains to management interfaces rather than automated resource management functions.

 Subscribe